U.S. Route 22 in New Jersey: Phillipsburg to Annandale

-US 22 enters New Jersey from Easton, Pennsylvania on the Easton–Phillipsburg Toll Bridge over the Delaware River and Norfolk Southern's Portland Secondary line.
-It heads into Phillipsburg, Warren County as a four-lane undivided road maintained by the Delaware River Joint Toll Bridge Commission (DRJTBC), eventually becoming a divided highway.
-East of the bridge, the westbound lanes pass through the bridge toll plaza, and the route has an eastbound exit and westbound entrance for Broad and Main Streets.
-From the previous exit, US 22 runs eastward as a brief limited-access road maintained by the New Jersey Department of Transportation (NJDOT) that ends in an interchange with Morris Street and Hillcrest Boulevard.
-At this point, the route becomes at-grade Memorial Boulevard; a commercial four to six-lane divided thoroughfare with a wide median consisting of U-turn ramps and jughandles.
+US 22 enters New Jersey from Easton, Pennsylvania, on the Easton–Phillipsburg Toll Bridge over the Delaware River and Norfolk Southern Railway's Portland Secondary line.
+It heads into Phillipsburg, Warren County, as a four-lane undivided freeway maintained by the Delaware River Joint Toll Bridge Commission (DRJTBC).
+East of the bridge, the westbound lanes pass through the bridge toll plaza, and the route has an eastbound exit and westbound entrance for Broad and Main streets.
+From the previous exit, US 22 runs eastward as a four-lane divided freeway maintained by the New Jersey Department of Transportation (NJDOT) that ends in an interchange with Morris Street and Hillcrest Boulevard.
+At this point, the route becomes at-grade Memorial Boulevard; a commercial four to six-lane arterial road with a wide median consisting of U-turn ramps and jughandles.
 The median narrows as the road forms the border between Lopatcong Township to the north and Phillipsburg to the south.
 The route fully enters Lopatcong Township and comes to an interchange with Route 57, with an eastbound exit and a westbound entrance.
-After passing the Route 57 junction, US 22 takes a southeasterly turn and passes over the Washington Secondary line that is owned by Norfolk Southern and operated by the Dover and Delaware River Railroad before entering an agricultural area.
-The route forms the border between Pohatcong Township to the west and Greenwich Township to the east as it passes to the east of the Phillipsburg Mall.
-A short distance later, US 22 intersects CR 519 before heading back into a business district and meeting CR 638.
+After passing the Route 57 junction, US 22 takes a southeasterly turn and passes over the Washington Secondary line that is owned by Norfolk Southern Railway and operated by the Dover and Delaware River Railroad before entering an agricultural area.
+The route forms the border between Pohatcong Township to the west and Greenwich Township to the east as it passes to the east of former Phillipsburg Mall.
+A short distance later, US 22 intersects County Route 519 (CR 519) before heading back into a business district and meeting CR 638.
 East of Alpha, the route intersects Route 122, which is the final junction of the at-grade section of US 22.